The Complete Guide to Singapore Expat Health Insurance

 Maternity care in private hospitals is notoriously expensive, so if you are planning on having a baby while living in Singapore, I suggest you consider maternity coverage.

-While on the subject of babies, it is worth also pointing out that birth control is rarely covered as a medication cost, unless it has been prescribed for medical reasons.
+While on the subject of babies, it is worth also pointing out that birth control is rarely covered as a medication cost unless it has been prescribed for medical reasons.

 Pre-Existing Conditions

-Like maternity cover, pre-existing conditions are another hot topic amongst expats debating which health insurance to choose.
-When joining a group healthcare insurance plan, such as through your employer, pre-existing medical conditions are covered automatically, but when taking out private international health insurance they rarely are.
+When joining a group health insurance plan, such as through your employer, pre-existing medical conditions are covered automatically, but when taking out private international health insurance, they rarely are.

 Most insurers will require you to fill out a medical form on application and will then decide whether to cover pre-existing conditions on a case-by-case basis.